 Whenever a student with physical disabilities needs regular support in standard moves such as from a wheel chair to toilet or a seat or vehicle, then a full risk assessment must be written up.
-Clear instructions covering each activity should be included, so that all staff employed by SGS College its subsidiaries who are involved in the task may move the person safely and in the same manner.
-Ancillary equipment such as hoists, sliding boards, swivel plates, etc. must all be used in the correct manner and staff employed by SGS College and its subsidiaries must have received appropriate training in the use of the equipment.
+Clear instructions covering each activity should be included, so that all staff employed by the College who are involved in the task may move the person safely and in the same manner.
+Ancillary equipment such as hoists, sliding boards, swivel plates, etc. must all be used in the correct manner and staff employed by the College must have received appropriate training in the use of the equipment.